Tunodz945/Tunodz945/README.md

 I am a Web Developer.
 ---------------------

-I specialize in designing and enhancing web applications, alongside developing and maintaining robust, scalable backend systems such as RESTful APIs.
+I specialize in building and enhancing web applications, alongside developing and maintaining robust, scalable backend systems such as RESTful APIs.

 * 🌍  I'm based in Thailand
 * ⚡  I like to play games.